InfinitePeripherals/QWedge-Android/docs/index.md

 ![](https://github.com/InfinitePeripherals/QWedge-Android/raw/main/assets/ringscanner/KeyboardOutputMode.png)
 ### Keyboard Output Mode
-When enabled, Q Wedge will be able to inject scanned barcode to the active text field's cursor as keystrokes using the Accessibility mode.
+When enabled, QWedge will be able to inject scanned barcode to the active text field's cursor as keystrokes using the Accessibility mode.

-In order for Keyboard Output Mode to work, the Accessibility mode must be enabled for Q Wedge app as follow:
+In order for Keyboard Output Mode to work, the Accessibility mode must be enabled for QWedge app as follow:

-*Go to Android Settings > Accessibility > Q Wedge Input > turn on Use Service.*
+*Go to Android Settings > Accessibility > QWedge Input > turn on Use Service.*

 #### Insert Return
 Insert a new line after a barcode is scanned.